Saturday, July 4, 2020

 - Cut-off Times:

-- 50Milers – also need to reach and leave The Library aid station on the third loop (roughly 10 miles into the loop, and roughly 41 miles into the race) by 5:00pm (10 hours and 30 minutes) to continue on
+- 50-milers – Also need to reach and leave The Library aid station on the third loop (roughly 10 miles into the loop, and roughly 41 miles into the race) by 5:00 PM (10 hours and 30 minutes elapsed) to continue on.

-- Headphones/Earbuds: Wearing headphones for the first 3 miles of the race is prohibited – it can be crowded and people need to be able to communicate and hear.
-Wearing headphones during road sections could result in disqualification, and if using headphones on trail sections, keep the volume low and/or one earbud out to hear other runners, horses, cows, and the rest of the natural environment.
+- Headphones/Earbuds: Wearing headphones for the first three miles of the race is prohibited – it can be crowded and people need to be able to communicate and hear.
+Wearing headphones during road sections could result in disqualification, and if you decide to use headphones on trail sections, keep the volume low and/or one earbud out to hear other runners, horses, cows, and the rest of the natural environment.
 This is both for your own safety and that of others.
 Listen responsibly and be aware of your surroundings.